Quark-sector Lorentz violation in $Z$-boson production: Introduction

 Experiments involving hadrons provide opportunities to constrain the comparatively unexamined CPT- and Lorentz-violating effects on mesons, baryons, and underlying quark and gluon (parton) degrees of freedom \cite{Kostelecky:2018yfa}.
 To date, $d = 3$ quark coefficients have been constrained using $K, D, B_d$, and $B_s$ meson oscillations~\cite{Kostelecky:1997mh, Kostelecky:1999bm, Kostelecky:2000ku, Isgur:2001yz, Nguyen:2001tg, Babusci:2013gda, Kostelecky:2001ff, Aubert:2007bp, Kostelecky:2010bk, Abazov:2015ana, Aaij:2016mos, Roberts:2017tmo, Schubert:2016xul}.
-Relatively recently, techniques of chiral perturbation theory have established connections between minimal effective meson and baryon coefficients and parton coefficients, leading to a number of constraints on $d = 3, 4$ quark and $d = 4$ gluon coefficients using low-energy experiments and high-energy astrophysical sources \cite{Kamand:2016xhv,Kamand:2017bzl,Altschul:2019beo,Noordmans:2016pkr,Noordmans:2017kji}.
-Additional recent advances in the study of scalar fields has initiated investigations into the nonminimal meson sector, leading to constraints on effective $d=5$ coefficients for $K, D, B_d$, and $B_s$ mesons~\cite{Edwards:2018lsn, Edwards:2019lfb}.
+Relatively recently, techniques of chiral perturbation theory have established connections between minimal effective meson and baryon coefficients and parton coefficients, leading to several constraints on $d = 3, 4$ quark and $d = 4$ gluon coefficients using low-energy experiments and high-energy astrophysical sources \cite{Kamand:2016xhv,Kamand:2017bzl,Altschul:2019beo,Noordmans:2016pkr,Noordmans:2017kji}.
+Additional recent advances in the study of scalar fields have initiated investigations into the nonminimal meson sector, leading to constraints on effective $d=5$ coefficients for $K, D, B_d$, and $B_s$ mesons~\cite{Edwards:2018lsn, Edwards:2019lfb}.